CMHayden/Learning/README.md

 * [C#](https://docs.microsoft.com/en-us/dotnet/csharp/) - C# is a general-purpose, multi-paradigm programming language encompassing strong typing, lexically scoped, imperative, declarative, functional, generic, object-oriented, and component-oriented programming disciplines.

+* [R](https://www.r-project.org/) - R is a free software environment for statistical computing and graphics.

 * [SQL](https://www.mysql.com/) - SQL is a domain-specific language used in programming and designed for managing data held in a relational database management system, or for stream processing in a relational data stream management system.
 The link is to MySql, one of the better known RDBMS which uses SQL.

 ## Libraries